||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

 1963 - The Alice and Bob Beagles House, 17446 Revello Drive, Pacific Palisades area of Los Angeles CA. Structural Engineer: William Porush.
 Built by Bruce Koch.

 1966 - The Harold and Martha Henbest House, 7127 Crest Road, Rancho Palos Verdes CA. Mostly unaltered over the years, includes terrazzo, polished brick and concrete flooring; radiant floor heating; walnut cabinetry and paneling; and built-in buffet.
 Overlooks the ocean.
 Outdoor spaces include an expansive front courtyard with koi pond and tea house, and 11 sliding glass doors.
 Sold in 2011 to Stephen and Elizabeth Birkett, who did a renovation designed by architect Robert Sweet, bottom two photos.
-For sale in 2009-2011.
+For sale in 2015.